Role of DCPP in Short Hills Divorces

 Every state in the country has a child protective services agency that is trusted with investigating child abuse.
 In New Jersey, the Division of Child Protection and Permanency (DCPP) is occasionally involved in divorces between parents.
 Because these cases are often contentious and DCPP is required by law to investigate any claims, some incidents that are not necessarily child abuse may come within the purview of the agency.

 In the state of New Jersey, you are required by law to report if you believe a child might be a victim of abuse.
 However, it is also recommended that you consult your divorce lawyer and gather all available information first, especially in uncertain cases.
 In certain non-urgent scenarios, it may be better to bring that information before the family court rather than contacting DCPP.
-A well-practiced attorney could help you make the best decision based on the circumstances.
+A well-practiced DCPP attorney in Short Hills could help you make the best decision based on your divorce circumstances.

 Many people are intimidated by the presence of DCPP in their divorce case.
 DCPP caseworkers may come to your residence, ask to speak with your child alone, or investigate various aspects of your home.
 Furthermore, Child Protective Services workers are allowed to document what is said to them to use as evidence in a potential court proceeding.

 Many factors, such as the worker’s attitude and thoroughness, could impact their documentation of your case.
 Information can be distorted, inaccurate, or incomplete, which is why it is important to consult a seasoned lawyer before involving DCPP in your divorce case.
 If your ex-spouse made claims against you, a skilled local attorney could also help you understand the role of DCPP and how to effectively navigate their investigation.

 Restricting an Ex-Spouse’s New Partner from Access to Children